CSS Paper Attempting Techniques: Expert Strategies to Maximize Your Marks

 E. General Science & Ability

-- Solve step by step, but avoid unnecessary derivations.
+- Math Questions: Focus on accuracy and clarity.
+Solve step by step, and avoid unnecessary derivations.
+Use formulas, diagrams, or tables where needed.

-- Each question has 4 parts (A–D), 5 marks each.
+- Science Questions: Each question has 4 parts (A-D), each worth 5 marks.
+Answer concisely—use diagrams or flowcharts and don’t overwrite.

 - Attempt easy questions first.

-- Use elimination technique in MCQs.
+- Use the elimination technique in MCQs.

-- Manage time strictly—don’t overdo small-mark questions.
+- Manage time strictly—don’t spend too long on small-mark questions.

 F. Optional Subjects